 I know that cake isn’t the same as rolls.
 BUT I thought that some of you might be as lazy as I am.
 Rolling out the dough and layering the ingredients cutting it up and waiting for them to rise takes a lot of work and time.
 If you don’t have a lot of time but you would still like the flavors of cinnamon rolls this is a good way to go.
 This just may be the best cake I’ve ever eaten.
 I can’t taste the quinoa because the cinnamon masks the taste of it so well.
 You could eat these for breakfast if you don’t mind the sugar.

-3. Gluten-Free Pumpkin Cookies with Chocolate Chips & Brown Sugar Icing – Gluten Free Daddy
+3. Pumpkin Cookies with Chocolate Chips & Brown Sugar Icing – My Natural Family

 Pumpkin Puree – Quinoa Flour – Gluten-Free Oat Flour – Tapioca Flour – Chocolate Chips – Butter – Brown Sugar – Vanilla – Egg – Baking Powder – Baking Soda – Real Salt – Cinnamon – Milk – Powdered Sugar